madinaratib/LearnGit/Readme.md

 This repository will be used for larning Git commands.
+This document will be updated with the new changes.